Plastic Surgery Center of the South

-Breast augmentation is a straightforward and extraordinarily popular procedure, but as with any operation, it comes with some risks.
+Complications following breast augmentation surgery are extremely rare; the vast majority of patients do not experience any.
+While breast augmentation is a straightforward and extraordinarily popular procedure, as with any operation, risks do exist.
 The most frequent problem is capsular contracture.
 This occurs when the capsule or scar tissue surrounding the implant begins to tighten and make the breast feel firm.
 Although this complication is not a medical emergency, it can be uncomfortable.
 Infection, excessive bleeding, changes in sensation, and leaking or rupturing of the implant may also occur.
 Your personal risks may vary depending on pre-existing health conditions and lifestyle habits.
 During your consultation, your surgeon helps you evaluate your candidacy for breast augmentation to determine the safest possible course of action.

-Complications following breast enhancement surgery are extremely rare, and the vast majority of patients do not experience any.
-You should continue having routine mammograms after surgery and attend follow-up appointments as directed by your physician.
+Aafter surgery, you should continue having routine mammograms and attend follow-up appointments as directed by your physician.

 Breast Augmentation FAQs

 In the Atlanta area, the cost for a breast augmentation procedure depends on a variety of factors:

 - The type of implants you choose (approximately $1,600 for silicone gel implants and $850 for saline)

 - Whether other procedures are performed in the same surgery

 - Fees for anesthesia and the operating room, which are comparable to those at other practices in the area